 4. Cholesterol and Fibre

 Eating lots of fibre is the coolest way to lower the risk of heart disease and body fat.
-The food high in fibre can help lower the cholesterol level naturally.
+Foods high in fibre can help lower cholesterol levels naturally.

-30 grams of fibre a day can help in keeping your (of an adult) cholesterol level in control.
+30 grams of fibre a day can help keep your (adult) cholesterol levels in check.

-Aim to eat about 5 portions of fruit and vegetable variety a day.
+Aim to eat about 5 portions of a variety of fruit and vegetables a day.

 5. Become Active